Funeral homes could soon have to post prices online

 The investigation into pricing and marketing in the funeral business found that consumers still have trouble figuring out how much services cost, and that the industry is often unhelpful.

-"In the internet era, it's hard to see why anyone should have to physically visit or call multiple funeral homes just to compare prices," Kahn wrote.
+"In the internet era, it's hard to see why anyone should have to physically visit or call multiple funeral homes just to compare prices," Khan wrote.

 NPR's investigation found that funeral providers have been deliberately opaque to grieving consumers for strategic reasons, even offering the same services for different prices depending on the retail location.